 Collector demand for the United States Mint’s annual proof sets and silver proof sets declined for this year.
-This drove down the mintage levels for the coins included in each of the sets, including the 1995-S Proof Kennedy Half Dollars.
+This drove down the mintage levels for the coins included in each of the sets, including the 1995-S Proof Kennedy Half Dollars (Buy on eBay).

 The standard clad proof version actually recorded the lowest mintage for a proof coin of the series to date at 2,117,496.
 The 90% silver proof version also the lowest for its kind at 679,985.
 These low mintage figures would result in premiums being attached to these two issues as semi-keys for a complete set.
 Ultimately, future issues would produce even lower mintage levels, but the particular allure of this date remains.